Content – Energy sources

 South Scandinavia: 900 – 1200 kWh/year

 Calculate the potential of using photovoltaic energy generation.

 The below hyperlinks brings you to free, third party calculators that can provide preliminary data and details related to potential Solar PV cell applications.

 The calculators take into consideration various types of photovoltaic technologies and mounting options, solar potential at all locations within the territory and further have several options for optimization and variations to suit actual conditions.

-The PVGIS calculators for Europe, Africa and parts of Asia are provide by the European Commission Joint Research Centre.
+The PVGIS calculator for Europe, Africa and parts of Asia is provided by the European Commission Joint Research Centre.

 The world wide PVWatts calculator is provided by NREL, the national laboratory of U.S Department of Energy, Office of Energy Efficiency and Renewable Energy, operated by the Alliance for Sustainable Energy, LLC